 MN WRONGFUL DEATH LAW – LAWYERS

-Our MN wrongful death lawyers have represented many families whose lives have been tragically disrupted by the loss of a family member or serious injury.
-Minnesota laws provide a blueprint for wrongful death claims after someone has been killed in an accident.
-If you have questions about whether you can bring a wrongful death claim or how to bring such a claim after a family member died in an accident in Minnesota, call our office and an attorney will provide you with a free consultation.
+Our MN wrongful death attorneys have represented many families whose lives have been tragically disrupted by the loss of a family member or serious injury.
+Minnesota laws provide a blueprint for a wrongful death claim after someone has been killed in an accident.
+If you have questions about whether you can bring a wrongful death claim or how to bring such a claim after a family member died in an accident in Minnesota, call our office and a lawyer will provide you with a free consultation.
 Here is a printout of the wrongful death statute in Minnesota, which is a starting point for understanding how to bring a claim for the family.

 573.02 ACTION FOR DEATH BY WRONGFUL ACT; SURVIVAL OF

 Subdivision 1.Death action.